google-developer-training/basic-android-kotlin-compose-training-inventory-app/README.md

 Inventory app
 ==================================

-Solution code for Android Basics with Compose.
+Code for Android Basics with Compose.

 Introduction
 ------------